JUNYOKAN!

 10 September 1941:

-Captain (later Rear Admiral) Okada Tametsugu (45)(former CO of YAEYAMA) assumes command.
-Captain Nishida is reassigned as CO of battleship HIEI.
+Captain (later Rear Admiral) Okada Tametsugu (45)(former NGS/Navy Section of the Imperial HQ staff officer) is appointed the CO.
+Captain Nishida is reassigned as the CO of battleship HIEI.

 26 November 1941: Operation "Z":